 Poor people he brought out there as props.

-Lagoyovich even brought props to families.
+Blagojevich even brought props to families.

 He says he helped.

-Using as people behind him as props, he's using them as props.
+Using those people behind him as props.

-One of the things that quite frankly has always antagonized a lot of people is when you use people as props.
+One of the things that, quite frankly, has always antagonized a lot of people is when you use people as props.

 No, it never ends.

-That's Bob Franken, formerly of CNN, now he's with somebody else.
+That's Bob Franken, formerly of CNN.

 It's never infuriated you people.